 EUFAR organises training courses for promoting airborne research in the European academic community.
 The courses provide a theoretical background on Earth Sciences and associated physical processes, as well as training on airborne instrumentation, measurement, data processing and analysis.
 The participants are also trained by aircraft operators on issues specific to airborne operation.
 Depending on operators restrictions, participants might have the opportunity to design a flight plan and participate to a flight experiment.
 The data are then processed and analysed with the support of tutors, who are experienced users of airborne facilities.
 The selection of the participants is performed by the EUFAR Education and Training evaluation committee.
 After the training course, the participants will be requested to write a scientific report.

-There are three training courses currently open for application.
+Application for the three training courses (RS4forestEBV, EASI and STANCO) is closed.
 Please click on the "Apply for Training Courses" button below for more information.

 Information on previous EUFAR Training Courses can be found below.